justinfreitag/the-living-framework/reciprocity-of-support.md

-# The Reciprocity of Support: From Tool to Totality
+# Reciprocity of Support: From Tool to Totality

 ### An Invitation